UFC 306

-UFC 306: O'Malley vs. Dvalishvili (also known as Noche UFC 2 and branded as Riyadh Season Noche UFC for sponsorship reasons) was a mixed martial arts event produced by the Ultimate Fighting Championship that took place on September 14, 2024, at the Sphere in Paradise, Nevada, part of the Las Vegas Valley, United States.
+UFC 306: O'Malley vs. Dvalishvili (also known as Noche UFC 2 and branded as Riyadh Season Noche UFC for sponsorship reasons) was a mixed martial arts event produced by the Ultimate Fighting Championship that took place on September 14, 2024, at Sphere in Paradise, Nevada, part of the Las Vegas Valley, United States.

 Background

-After hosting over 200 events in Las Vegas, this was the promotion's debut at the Sphere, which opened in September 2023.
+After hosting over 200 events in Las Vegas, this was the promotion's debut at Sphere, which opened in September 2023.

 Production

 UFC 306 was UFC's second event (after 2023's UFC Fight Night: Grasso vs. Shevchenko 2) to be held under the "Noche UFC" banner—a commemoration of Mexico's independence day in which all but one of the matches on the card (the main event between Sean O'Malley and Merab Dvalishvili) featured at least one fighter of Mexican or Mexican American descent.
 As UFC's usual Las Vegas venue T-Mobile Arena had already been booked by Canelo Álvarez for his independence day fight against Edgar Berlanga, UFC booked Sphere instead as a one-off event, marking the venue's first live sporting event.

 UFC founder Dana White had previously attended a concert during U2's opening residency at Sphere and was impressed by the venue's technology, stating that UFC 306 planned to "take what U2 did and multiply it by a million."
 Television director Glenn Weiss and Mexican-American filmmaker Carlos López Estrada were brought on to oversee the production of the event, including the content that would be displayed on Sphere's 16K resolution video display.
 The main card was divided into six acts which chronicled the history of Mexico from the perspective of combat; each act consisted of a 90-second introductory vignette played before each match, and an accompanying "world" that served as a backdrop on the screen during the match.

 The use of Sphere resulted in UFC 306 having a higher production cost of around $20 million, in comparison to the approximately $2 million that is spent on other UFC pay-per-view events.
 UFC would sell a title sponsorship to an event for the first time, in which UFC 306 was marketed as "Riyadh Season Noche UFC" under an agreement with Saudi Arabia's General Entertainment Authority.
 Due to the production costs, UFC's long-term agreement with T-Mobile Arena operator MGM Resorts International, and the circumstances that necessitated it, White stated that it was unlikely that UFC would host another Las Vegas event at Sphere, and referred to UFC 306 as an event that "[would] never be done again".
 However, he added that "if some new technology pops up, I guarantee you I will be first."
+UFC 306 would remain the promotion's most expensive event until 2026, when UFC Freedom 250 was estimated to have exceeded $60 million.